 - 180 gram audiophile vinyl

-- First pressing of 1000 numbered copies on white vinyl
+- Limited edition of 3500 individually numbered copies on silver coloured vinyl